PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 console.log("###########################");
 ```

-And update the `form` action attribute with the following.
+And update the `form` action attribute with the following:

 ```jsx
   <form action={formAction}>